- Sara K. Bridges, Ph.D., The University of Memphis (1999). Interests include counselor training, couples

 - Chrisann Schiro-Geist, Ph.D.
 Current interests include: international, vocational, and disability related issues

 in counseling psychology.
-She has current funded research projects in vocational psychology
+Her research projects are focused in vocational psychology

 as it relates to return for work for incarcerated persons and transitions to work